 For listening to Anna Paradiso’s recordings, visit: http://bis.se/performers/paradiso-anna/

 “Absolute gem of a harpsichordist”; “it’s not very often that a harpsichordist grabs my attention to such an extent that I pick up the booklet again just to see who this astonishing musician is and what background he or she has, but that was my reaction to the extraordinary Anna Paradiso” (Fanfare, USA) “she carries out an authentic baroque phrasing, making of every musical gesture a world in itself … she uses a fantastic rubato” (El Arte de la Fuga, Spain) “This is keyboard musicianship so superlative that I stopped the player after 20 minutes and immediately placed an order for the other volume.
-It’s that attractive and expressive.”
-(American Record Guide) “Masterly use of the clavichord” (Uppsala Nya Tidningar) “She was an happening in herself.
+It’s that attractive and expressive” (American Record Guide) “Masterly use of the clavichord” (Uppsala Nya Tidningar) “The final of Bach’s F major harpsichord concert (is) more scintillating than ever” (Gramophone UK).”She was an happening in herself.
 With her body language that gave life to the music, she was the great memorable part of the concert” (Katrineholms Kuriren, Sweden)“She impressed us with her formal perfection and dynamic empathy” (Norrköping Tidn., Sweden)

-( For organizers: please, contact the artist for a CV, thank you ).
+( To organizers: please, contact directly the artist for a CV )

-Born and raised in Bari (South of Italy), Sweden-based Anna Paradiso has within a short time established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Finland, Norway, Spain, the USA, Japan, Taiwan, Hong Kong and Lebanon.
+Born and raised in Bari (Italy), Sweden-based Anna Paradiso Laurin has within a short time established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Finland, Norway, Spain, the USA, Japan, Taiwan, Hong Kong and Lebanon.
 She performs also on clavichord, fortepiano, baroque organ and pianoforte.
 Anna studied at the conservatory in Bari, Italy, where she gained a solo diploma in piano (cum laude), studying with some of the most prominent Italian pianists living in her city, such as Emanuele Arciuli and Pasquale Iannone.
 At the same conservatory, she gained a solo diploma in harpsichord (full marks) and went on studying in numerous master-classes with Gordon Murray, professor at the conservatory in Vienna.
-Later on, Christophe Rousset (for French music) and Enrico Baiano (for Italian and 17th century music) provided important inspiration.
-She also received a Master in harpsichord at the Royal College of Music in Stockholm, in the class of Mayumi Kamata.
-Parallel to a musical education, Anna has also pursued an academic education at university level in Italian literature and classical languages, teaching Latin grammar and classical literature, among other institutions, at the University of Oxford.
-In recent years, however, Anna has dedicated herself entirely to a musical career as well as to a personal research into sources on thorough bass, historical fingerings and baroque performance practice, which have helped her to develop a distinguished style and touch.
+Later on, Christophe Rousset provided important inspiration in the field of French music.
+She also received a Master in harpsichord at the Royal College of Music in Stockholm, studying during this period with Mayumi Kamata in Sweden and with Enrico Baiano in Italy.
+Besides her musical education, Anna is also PhD doctor in ancient Greek and Latin, and she has taught and carried research at Università degli studi di Bari, Oxford University, the Royal College of Technology in Stockholm, among other institutions .
+In recent years, however, she has dedicated herself entirely to a musical career, as well as to a personal research into sources on thorough bass, historical fingerings and baroque performance practice, which have resulted in a personal style praised by the international press.

-Anna has commissioned several new works, for instance from the Italian composer Vito Palumbo, whose work Nostos, written for her, was performed by Anna as a soloist in a tour with the ensemble Norrbotten NEO.
+Anna has commissioned several new works, for instance from the Italian composer Vito Palumbo, whose work Nostos, written for her, was performed by Anna in a solo-tour with the ensemble Norrbotten NEO.
 Composers such as Daniel Börtz, Fredrick Österling, Ingvar Karkoff, Christofer Elgh and Kjell Meijering have also written for Anna and / or for her duo with Dan Laurin.
-Recently, she also performed in an acclaimed cross-over concert with the jazz-trio ‘Trio-X of Sweden’.
+She has also performed with the jazz-trio ‘Trio-X of Sweden’ and she is currently involved with her Estonian-Swedish group The Bright Future Ensemble in a cross-over project with contemporary music.
 Anna Paradiso has taught in master-classes at the conservatories of Bolzano and Avellino, at the Royal College of Music in Stockholm, at Trinity College in London, at the Birmingham Conservatoire, at Grieg Academy in Bergen, at the conservatory of Beirut and at international courses in Europe, Japan and Taiwan.
 She also gives seminars and workshops around the world on the connections between classical rhetorics and baroque music, improvisation, ornamentation, etc.